gandariz/CAPSTONE-OCEAN/README.md

 - Clone the project **“Captsnoe-OCEAN"** from repo
 - Create Cloud SQL database (Cloud SQL for MySQL)
 - Set up the required database
-- Deploy the app in App Engina editor
+- Deploy the app in App Engine editor
 - Click the generated endpoint link to test the connection

 # how to use API
-## Check All Destinations
+## Get All Question
 **Endpoint :**\
 <https://[API-NAME-run.app]/q>